I am studying VaR

 Starting Out

 The entire father's side of my family was very math-oriented, so I got into mathematics from a very young age.
-I started learning with my father, and eventually took extra courses and attend summer math camps.
+I started learning with my father, and eventually took extra courses and attended summer math camps.
+The NYC Museum of Math is one of my favorite museums, and wherever we travel my parents always try to find something math-related—whether it’s the Boston Museum of Science or the National Cryptologic Museum between Baltimore and Washington, D.C.
+And if they don’t find anything, I keep asking until they do.

 I have attend Campersand since 18; typically held at University of New Mexico in Albuquerque